 “I think we will begin to see dining spaces set for smaller gatherings with a decor that feels fresh, clean, and airy.
 You know, so you can see where the dirt and gems are hiding.” —Quintece Hill-Mattauszek, principal of Studio Q Designs

 “Caning, rattan, woven seagrass, wicker—the list is endless!
 Although these materials have been around for quite some time, we are starting to see them used in a variety of applications, from furniture and lighting to accessories and window treatments.” —Amy Leferink of Interior Impressions

 "Traditional, formal dining rooms claiming a secluded space in a house feel like a thing of the past.
 Instead, we're starting to see the focus shift to the blending of intimacy and functionality.
 I'd expect a transition away from 60-inch rounds to four-foot oval tables and more dining areas that break down literal and metaphorical walls, creating a space where mealtime and family time are one and the same." —Cortney Bishop, principal of Cortney Bishop Design

 Make It Marble

 “There’s a reason why marble is so often associated with the kitchen and dining spaces.
 Besides being naturally beautiful and absolutely timeless, it’s incredibly functional.
-The same reasons that it makes for the best countertops makes it perfect for the dining room.
+The same reasons that it makes for the best countertops make it perfect for the dining room.
 Think: serving pieces that are scratch-proof, candle holders and trivets that are heat resistant, and vessels that can keep wine nice and cool.
-The possibilities are endless, not to mention the fact that different marbles provide a beautiful array of colors and grains to match your tablescape, adding in organic elements while keeping things crisp and elevated.” —Erica Peppers, COO and head of product of SNOWE
+The possibilities are endless, not to mention the fact that different marbles provide a beautiful array of colors and grains to match your tablescape, adding in organic elements while keeping things crisp and elevated.” —Erica Peppers, COO and head of Product and Operations at Snowe

 End of Dining Rooms